 III.
-Methodologies for Classical Koreanology or Korean Linguistics
+Methodologies for Classical Koreanology or Korean Linguistics candidature, at Oxford.

-These tutorials are designed to acquaint the student with the minimum skill sets required for any candidate who might be considering future advancement towards a research degree, such as D.Phil. candidature, at Oxford.
 The examination consists of a take-home paper that the student must complete in the Bodleian Library not sooner than two days and not later than seven days after the completion of the Language paper and the Prescribed Texts paper.
 Students should choose their track: History and Culture or Language and Culture.